Thermoelectric Conduction in General Relativity: A Causal, Stable, and Well Posed Theory

 \textit{\bf Conventions -} The metric is treated as a fixed background, and has signature $(-,+,+,+)$.
 We work in natural units, with $c\,{=}\,\hbar\,{=}\,k_B\,{=}\,1$, and $e^2{=}\,4\pi/137$ \cite[\S 58]{Srednicki_2007}.

-\textit{\bf Derivation of the theory -} Following \cite{Anandan1984}, consider a solid medium, whose lattice moves with a macroscopic velocity field $u^\mu$ that is Born-rigid, i.e. is proportional to a timelike Killing vector $\K^\mu=\K u^\mu$ \cite{Born1909,Herglotz1910,Noether1910}.
-Suppose this conductor is in thermodynamic equilibrium.
-Then, all fields, including the Faraday tensor $F_{\mu\nu}=\nabla_\mu A_\nu-\nabla_\nu A_\mu$, are stationary, i.e. $\mathfrak{L}_\K \text{``fields''}=0$, and we have that \cite{Hernandez:2017mch} where $T$ is the temperature, $\mu$ is the electric charge chemical potential, and $\mathcal{E}_\mu{=}F_{\mu \nu}u^\nu$ the electric field in the conductor's local rest frame \cite[\S 17.2.3]{special_in_gen}.
-Moreover, despite the possible presence of charge separation, there is no current or heat flow in equilibrium \cite{GavassinoShokryMHD:2023qnw,Gavassino:2025wcy}, i.e. where $J^\mu$ is the electric current, and $W^\mu =-T_\text{mat}^{\mu \nu}\K_\nu$, with $T_\text{mat}^{\mu \nu}$ is the matter stress-energy tensor \cite{GavassinoAntonelli:2025umq}.
+\textit{\bf Derivation of the theory -} Following \cite{Anandan1984}, consider a conductive medium, whose positive ions are constrained to move with a macroscopic velocity field $u^\mu$ that is Born-rigid, i.e. proportional to a timelike Killing vector $\K^\mu\,{=}\,\K u^\mu$ \cite{Born1909,Herglotz1910,Noether1910}.
+In thermodynamic equilibrium, all fields, including the Faraday tensor $F_{\mu\nu}{=}\nabla_\mu A_\nu{-}\nabla_\nu A_\mu$, are stationary, i.e. $\mathfrak{L}_\K \text{``fields''}\,{=}\,0$, and we have that \cite{Hernandez:2017mch} where $T$ is the temperature, $\mu$ is the electric charge chemical potential, and $\mathcal{E}_\mu{=}F_{\mu \nu}u^\nu$ the electric field in the conductor's local rest frame \cite[\S 17.2.3]{special_in_gen}.
+Moreover, despite the possible presence of charge separation, there is no current or heat flow in equilibrium \cite{GavassinoShokryMHD:2023qnw,Gavassino:2025wcy}, i.e. where ``lte'' stands for local thermodynamic equilibrium.
+Here, $J^\mu$ is the electric current, and $W^\mu =-T_\text{mat}^{\mu \nu}\K_\nu$, with $T_\text{mat}^{\mu \nu}$ is the matter stress-energy tensor \cite{GavassinoAntonelli:2025umq}.

-Now, suppose the medium is \textit{not} in thermodynamic equilibrium (but the lattice is still moving rigidly).
+Now, suppose the medium is \textit{not} in thermodynamic equilibrium (but the ions still move rigidly).
 Then, we can model corrections to $J^\mu$ and $W^\mu$ as linear responses to the left sides of \eqref{gringoo} not being zero, with susceptibilities $\sigma_i,\kappa_i\,{=}\,\mathcal{O}(\tau)$ ($\tau=\,$``electron mean free path'').
-Then, the most general first-order theory is

-But let us recall that, out of equilibrium, $T$ and $\mu$ are not uniquely defined, as the electrons' statistical distribution receives $\mathcal{O}(\tau)$-corrections, and there are many ways to approximate its shape with a Maxwellian fit \cite{KovtunTemperature2022vas,Weinberg1971,GavassinoInfiniteOrded2024pgl}.
-This allows us to introduce field redefinitions of the form \cite{GavassinoAntonelli:2025umq}
+Then, the most general isotropic first-order theory is But let us recall that, out of equilibrium, $T$ and $\mu$ are not uniquely defined, as the electrons' statistical distribution receives $\mathcal{O}(\tau)$-corrections, and there are many ways to approximate its shape with a Maxwellian fit \cite{KovtunTemperature2022vas,Weinberg1971,GavassinoInfiniteOrded2024pgl}.
+This allows us to introduce field redefinitions of the form \cite{GavassinoAntonelli:2025umq} for some $\tau_i {=}\mathcal{O}(\tau)$.
+With a field-redefinition of this kind, we can always set $\sigma_2{=}\sigma_4{=}\kappa_2{=}\kappa_4{=}0$, as there are 4 fixable $\tau_i$'s in \eqref{hydrframe}.
+Neglecting the $\mathcal{O}(\tau^2)$, we finally obtain In the stationary limit, \eqref{themain} reduces to the theory of \cite{Anandan1984}, which allows one to assign physical interpretations to the transport coefficients (e.g. $\sigma_1 =$ ``electric conductivity'').